 Farm like you’ll live forever…..
 Everything we do is looking toward the future health of this land and making it a great place for whomever is here after us.

-Hubert McCabe has been a paper boy, a busboy, a waiter, a bartender, an after school counselor, a teacher, a social worker and now a farmer.
-He’s been at it now for over 15 years which is the longest he’s ever done anything.
+Hubert McCabe has been a paper boy, a busboy, a waiter, an after school counselor, a teacher, a social worker and now a farmer.
+He’s been at it now for over 15 years which is the longest he’s ever done anything, except doodling and surfing which he continues to enjoy.